YegorZh/Krarktosser-v2/README.md

  If you have any question on how to use the app check out it's info section.<br>
  To start flipping follow the <a href="">link.</a>

+ P.S.<br>
+ You can add app to you home screen from your browser to use it in a standalone mode.